RRathna/ANN_parallelize/README.md

 MPI version - uses the library as is and runs the training distributedly.
 The additions are all made to MPI_example.c OMP version - changed the train function in the library to make use of shared memory parallelism. (see omp_genann.c and omp_example.c)

+You can use make command to get the executables for each of the versions or follow the instructions below:

 Instructions to run the original version

   1. gcc -lm -o exe genann.c example.c